fangq/mcx/README.txt

 is greater than Ng, it will be split into multiple groups), and the total required memory need to be multiplied by Ng.

-Single-precision computation appears to be sufficient for most research needs and is well supported by the stock graphics hardware.
+Single-precision computation appears to be sufficient for this application and is well supported by the stock graphics hardware.
 So, MCX by default does not require double-precision support in your hardware.

-To install the software, you simply need to extract the package and run the executable under the <mcextreme root>/bin directory.
+To install the software, you simply download the binary corresponding to your computer architecture (32bit or 64bit), extract the package and run the executable under the <mcx root>/bin directory.
 For Linux and Mac OS users, you might need to add the following settings to your shell initialization file.
-For csh/tcsh, add the following lines to your ~/.cshrc file if ("`uname -p`" =~ "*_64" ) then
+Use "echo $SHELL" command to identify your shell type.
+For csh/tcsh, add the following lines to your ~/.cshrc file: if ("`uname -p`" =~ "*_64" ) then
 	  setenv LD_LIBRARY_PATH "/usr/local/cuda/lib64:$LD_LIBRARY_PATH"
   else